-For most of us, there is a sexual differentiation process that ensures we are born either male or female.
-But there are rare exceptions of those who are born intersex.
+For most of us, there is a sexual differentiation process which ensures that we are born either male or female.
+Very rare exceptions are those who are born intersex.
 Intersex babies display physical characteristics of both sexes at birth.
-The clinical recommendation for intersex infants is to raise them as girls, with surgery to feminise the appearance of the phallus.
+The current clinical recommendation for intersex infants is to raise them as girls, with surgery to feminise the appearance of the phallus.

 Gender is a person’s internal sense of being male or female.
 Gender identity is concerned with a sense of belonging.
 From an early age we want to be identified according to our gender.
 We align our personal preferences with specific characteristics.
 Most girls align themselves with a personal presentation that enhances their attractiveness and an accommodating demeanour (smiling and docile).
 Boys align themselves with a practical personal presentation and an assertive demeanour (competent and serious).

 Gender is a more fluid concept than sex and is influenced by culture, class and race.
-Gender refers to the behaviour and attributes considered typically male or female in one social group but may be viewed otherwise in another.
+Gender refers to the behaviour and attributes that are considered male or female in one social group but may be viewed otherwise in another.
 Most people identify with the sex they were born even if they do not always behave in ways that are stereotypical for their sex.
-Other people have strong emotional objections to being identified as their biological sex.
+Other people have a strong emotional objection to being identified as their biological sex.

-A woman cannot become a man because a woman lacks a phallus that can be used for penetration.
-But a person who is born male can have surgery and hormone treatment to transition to a female.
-Transsexuals are biological males who identify with typically feminine personality traits.
+A woman cannot become a man because a woman lacks a phallus capable of penetration.
+But a person born male can have surgery and hormone treatment to transition to a female.
+Transsexuals are biological males who identify with feminine personality traits.
 They cannot change their genes nor can they acquire the reproductive capabilities of the opposite sex.

-Cross-dressing is the behaviour of some heterosexual men to dress in women’s clothes.
+Some heterosexual men like to dress in women’s clothes, which is called cross-dressing.
 Men can be aroused by the feel of clothing or by dressing as woman.
 When a man has a clothing fetish it is called transvestitism.
-When women wear masculine style clothing it is for social or political reasons.
-Women typically engage in behaviours aimed at arousing men rather than arousing themselves.
+Men’s sexual behaviours are typically driven by their own arousal.
+Whereas women engage in behaviours aimed at providing turn-ons for men.
+Women wear masculine style clothing for social or political reasons.

 Some transvestites are homosexual and others are heterosexual.
-Homosexuals who dress in women’s clothes are called ‘drag-queens’.
-Some men dress like women to communicate their submissiveness (amenability to being penetrated by a lover) and a willingness to please a lover (by putting their lover’s arousal and orgasm before their own).
+Homosexuals who dress in women’s clothes may be called drag-queens.
+Some men like to dress as women to communicate their submissiveness (amenability to being penetrated by a lover) and a willingness to please a lover (by putting their lover’s arousal and orgasm before their own).

 No one who knows how remarkably different individuals may be … would conceive of erotic capacities (of all things) that were basically uniform throughout a population.
 (Alfred Kinsey 1948)